Wandering the web I found this interesting article I want to share with you all. A post to remeber that not everywhere the summer is at the end.

 Tenerife, in the Canary Islands (Spain) – Ana Kondenko of Caffeine Berry

 It is home to an active Volcano called Teide.
-The island has beautiful black sanded beaches, amazing restaurants and quaint villages.
+The island has beautiful black sanded beaches, amazing restaurants, and quaint villages.

 Kauai in Hawaii (USA) – Carole Terwilliger Meyers of Travels with Carole

 Known as the “garden island,” Kauai is poshly green and is indeed filled with fabulous gardens—many of which you can visit or tour.
-I also love the wild chickens and the completely casual ambiance.
+I also love the wild chickens and a completely casual ambiance.
 I’ve visited the island around five times, and can’t wait to go again.

 Mykonos (Greece) – Phileas Fogg of Phileas Fogg adventures

 Mykonos or the “Island of the Winds” is a Greek island in the Aegean sea with stunning crystal waters.
 My favorite beach is Psarou with its clear blue waters and a luxurious environment.
 A must-visit club is Semeli.
 Except for the amazing music and the cocktails, I witnessed the most breathtaking sunrise of my life.